The Role of Emotions and Stress on Multiple Sclerosis

-Early Research on Emotions and Stress and the Risk of MS
+Early Research on Emotions, Stress, and MS

-Modern Research on Stress and Multiple Sclerosis
+Modern Research on Stress and MS

-As early as 1958, an article ”The Etiologic Significance of Emotional Factors in Onset and Exacerbations of Multiple Sclerosis: A Preliminary Report”, surveyed the literature dealing with the psychological aspects of MS and found emotional stress (family history, early history, social and sexual adjustment) relevant in the onset, exacerbation, and relapses of the disease.
-Later another paper, “The Role of Psychological Process in a Somatic Disorder: Multiple Sclerosis”, also drew attention to emotional stress.
-Specifically it found that
+As early as 1958, an article ”The Etiologic Significance of Emotional Factors in Onset and Exacerbations of Multiple Sclerosis: A Preliminary Report”, surveyed the literature dealing with the psychological aspects of MS. It found emotional stress (family history, early history, social and sexual adjustment) relevant in the onset, exacerbation, and relapses of MS. Later another paper, “The Role of Psychological Process in a Somatic Disorder: Multiple Sclerosis,” also drew attention to emotional stress.
+Specifically, it found that

-Stress was also directly linked to MS. In the research paper “Stress and Its Relationship to Acute Exacerbations in Multiple Sclerosis” published in the Journal of Neurological Rehabilitation, people with RR MS where four times as likely to suffer exacerbation if they where “burdened by qualitatively extreme stress, such as major relationship difficulties or financial insecurity”.
+Stress was also directly linked to MS. In the research paper “Stress and Its Relationship to Acute Exacerbations in Multiple Sclerosis” published in the Journal of Neurological Rehabilitation, people with RR MS were four times as likely to suffer exacerbation if they were

-A recent study in 2009, “Relationship between Psychosocial Factors and Onset of Multiple Sclerosis” investigated the connection between onset of MS and psycho-social variables.
-It suggested that they could serve as predictors both of onset as well as development and relapse.
-The study marked significant differences of negative emotions, depression, anxiety, obsession, phobia, tense interpersonal relationships, and somatization.
-It also found a larger number of negative life events, family problems, and use of social support between the group with MS and the control group.
+A recent study in 2009, “Relationship between Psychosocial Factors and Onset of Multiple Sclerosis” investigated the connection between the onset of MS and psycho-social variables.
+It suggested that they could serve as predictors both of onset, development, and relapse.
+The study showed those diagnosed with MS have more negative emotions, depression, anxiety, obsession, phobia, tense interpersonal relationships, and somatization.
+It also found a more substantial number of negative life events, family problems, and use of social support .

 It is not WHAT happens in our lives that determines if we will survive and prosper, but how we RESPOND.
 Viktor Frankl, “Man’s Search for Meaning”